-- (10) Exclusion of COVID-19 cases and employees with COVID-19 exposure.
-The purpose of this subsection is to limit transmission of COVID-19 in the workplace. - (A) Employers shall ensure that COVID-19 cases are excluded from the workplace until the return to work requirements of subsection (c)(11) are met. - (B) Employers shall exclude from the workplace employees with COVID-19 exposure from the workplace until the return to work requirements of subsection (c)(11) are met.for 14 days after the last known COVID-19 exposure to a COVID-19 case. - (C) For employees excluded from work under subsection (c)(10) and otherwise able and available to work, employers shall continue and maintain an employee's earnings, seniority, and all other employee rights and benefits, including the employee's right to their former job status, as if the employee had not been removed from their job.
+TITLE 8, DIVISION 1, CHAPTER 4 (A) Employers shall ensure that COVID-19 cases are excluded from the workplace until the return to work requirements of subsection (c)(11) are met.
+(B) Employers shall exclude employees with COVID-19 exposure from the workplace for 14 days after the last known COVID-19 exposure to a COVID-19 case.
+(C) For employees excluded from work under subsection (c)(10) and otherwise able and available to work, employers shall continue and maintain an employee's earnings, seniority, and all other employee rights and benefits, including the employee's right to their former job status, as if the employee had not been removed from their job.

-Employees receiving disability or temporary disability payments for the period of exclusion mandated by this section shall not be considered able and available to work.
 Employers may use employer-provided employee sick leave benefits for this purpose and consider benefit payments from public sources in determining how to maintain earnings, rights and benefits, where permitted by law and when not covered by workers' compensation.
 EXCEPTION 1: Subsection (c)(10)(C) does not apply to any period of time during which the employee is unable to work for reasons other than protecting persons at the workplace from possible COVID-19 transmission.

-EXCEPTION 2: Subsection (c)(10)(C) does not apply where the employer demonstrates that the COVID-19 case or COVID-19 exposure is not work related.

-- (D) Subsection (c)(10) does not limit any other applicable law, employer policy, or collective bargaining agreement that provides for greater protections. - (E) At the time of exclusion, the employer shall provide the employee the information on benefits described in subsections (c)(5)(B) and (c)(10)(C).
+EXCEPTION 2: Subsection (c)(10)(C) does not apply where the employer demonstrates that the COVID-19 exposure is not work related.
+(D) Subsection (c)(10) does not limit any other applicable law, employer policy, or collective bargaining agreement that provides for greater protections.
+(E) At the time of exclusion, the employer shall provide the employee the information on benefits described in subsections (c)(5)(B) and (c)(10)(C).
 EXCEPTION to subsection (c)(10): Employees who have not been excluded or isolated by the local health department need not be excluded by the employer, if they are temporarily reassigned to work where they do not have contact with other persons until the return to work requirements of subsection (c)(11) are met.
 (11) Return to work criteria.
+(A) COVID-19 cases with COVID-19 symptoms shall not return to work until: 1.
+At least 24 hours have passed since a fever of 100.4 or higher has resolved without the use of fever-reducing medications; 2.
+COVID-19 symptoms have improved; and 3.
+At least 10 days have passed since COVID-19 symptoms first appeared.
+(B) COVID-19 cases who tested positive but never developed COVID-19 symptoms shall not return to work until a minimum of 10 days have passed since the date of specimen collection of their first positive COVID-19 test.